Keeping Water Quality High

 Clean boating events occur throughout the summer at marinas and boat docks.
 But every boater can benefit from these tips on how to keep the water clean to enhance their own experience on the water.

-Hydropower has its obvious advantages, but it also has some risks for river wildlife, too.
+Hydropower has its obvious advantages, but it also has some risks for aquatic life, too.
 One is low concentration of oxygen in the water released through the dam during generation of power, which can stress bottom dwellers; another is the risk of a dry riverbed when power generation is shut off.
-Since the early 90s, TVA has spent more than $60 million to remedy these two areas of trouble, pulsing releases through the dams to prevent dry beds and employing ingenious methods of introducing oxygen to starved water.
+Since the early 90s, TVA has spent more than $60 million to remedy these two areas of trouble, pulsing releases through the dams to prevent dry beds and employing ingenious methods of introducing oxygen to depleted water.
 Read more about how TVA has maintains water quality in the former problem in a true success story: Boosting Oxygen in the Water.